proAIrokibul/Supply-Chain-Demand-Forcasting-Model/README.md

 ## Conclusion

 This project serves as a valuable resource for professionals and researchers in the field of supply chain management, offering a detailed and actionable framework for demand forecasting.
-By integrating machine learning with domain expertise, it provides a pathway to improving operational efficiency and meeting customer demands effectively.-
+By integrating machine learning with domain expertise, it provides a pathway to improving operational efficiency and meeting customer demands effectively.